Act to promote biodiversity

 Using bees to inventory local biodiversity

-Since 2022, SILAB has been associated with the company BeeOdiversity for the installation of two hives on its site with the aim of identifying surrounding plant species during the beekeeping season.
+From 2022 to 2024, SILAB has been associated with the company BeeOdiversity for the installation of two hives on its site with the aim of identifying surrounding plant species during the beekeeping season.

 Hives on SILAB’s site